yurijaschek/SisOpT1/README.md

 4. Create and use semaphores to simulate shared resources
 5. Yield execution

 The proposed scheduler is a non-preemptive priority FIFO.
+Although it supports preemptivity by changing the PREEMPTIVE to 1.

 ## Instructions ##